 We own service mark registrations in the USPTO for the marks "VOYAGER THERAPEUTICS" and "VOYAGER THERAPEUTICS Logo" and European Community trademark registrations for the marks "V-TAG" and "VOYAGER TRAJECTORY ARRAY GUIDE."
-We also own pending trademark applications in the USPTO for the marks "V-TAG", V-TAG Logo, and "TRACER".
 Our trademarks or our trade name may be challenged, infringed, circumvented or declared generic or found to infringe prior third-party marks.
 We may not be able to protect our rights in our trademarks or in our trade name, which we need in order to build name recognition among potential partners or customers in our markets of interest.
 It is possible that competitors may adopt trade names or trademarks similar to ours, thereby impeding our ability to build brand identity and possibly leading to market confusion.
-In addition, there could be potential trade name or trademark infringement claims brought by owners of prior registered trademarks or trademarks that incorporate variations of our registered or unregistered trademarks or trade name.
+In addition, there could be potential trade name or trademark infringement claims brought by owners of prior registered trademarks or trademarks or trademarks or trademarks or trademarks or trademarks or trade name.
 Over the long term, if we are unable to establish name recognition based on our trademarks and trade name, then we may not be able to compete effectively, and our business may be adversely affected.
 Our efforts to enforce and protect our proprietary rights related to trademarks, trade secrets, domain names, copyrights and other intellectual property may be ineffective and could result in substantial costs and diversion of resources and could adversely impact our financial condition or results of operations.